 Mid-range: Specialty shaving creams cost anywhere from $12 to $18.
 These formulas use better-quality ingredients that may help calm and soothe the skin.
 A wide variety of organic and cruelty-free shaving cream products exist in this range.

 Expensive: Premium shaving creams run as much as $40 per container.
 They’re mostly sold by high-end retailers.
 They’re quite pricey given their formulas, but the cost is sometimes offset by the inclusion of free gifts or travel-size containers.

 Q. How do I know if I used too much water to lather up my shaving cream?

-A. If you oversaturate your shaving cream with water, you will end up with a very liquidy consistency.
-This ends up dripping all over the place and may be too thin for your razor to glide across your face.
+A. If you oversaturate your shaving cream with water, you will end up with a very liquid consistency.
+This ends up dripping all over the place and might be too thin for your razor to glide across your face.